autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

   - The Drivable area generated in the `behavior` planner.
   - The skyblue left and right line strings, that is visualized by default.
   - NOTE:
-    - Please make sure that the path is almost inside the drivable area.
+    - Check if the path is almost inside the drivable area.
-      - Then, the `obstacle_avoidance_planner` tries to make the trajectory inside the drivable area 100%.
+      - Then, the `obstacle_avoidance_planner` will try to make the trajectory fully inside the drivable area.
     - During avoidance or lane change by the `behavior` planner, please make sure that the drivable area is expanded correctly.

 ![drivable_area](../media/debug/drivable_area_visualization.png)